goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Let your API callers know which errors might come in return so they can handle these thoughtfully without crashing.
 This is usually done with REST API documentation frameworks like Swagger

-**Otherwise:** An API client might decide to crash and restart only because he received back an error he couldn’t understand.
+**Otherwise:** An API client might decide to crash and restart only because it received back an error it couldn’t understand.
 Note: the caller of your API might be you (very typical in a microservice environment)

 🔗 [**Read More: documenting errors in Swagger**](/sections/errorhandling/documentingusingswagger.md)

 <br/><br/>

-## ![✔] 2.6 Shut the process gracefully when a stranger comes to town
+## ![✔] 2.6 Exit the process gracefully when a stranger comes to town

-**TL;DR:** When an unknown error occurs (a developer error, see best practice number #3)- there is uncertainty about the application healthiness.
-A common practice suggests restarting the process carefully using a ‘restarter’ tool like Forever and PM2
+**TL;DR:** When an unknown error occurs (a developer error, see best practice 2.3) - there is uncertainty about the application healthiness.
+A common practice suggests restarting the process carefully using a process management tool like [Forever](https://www.npmjs.com/package/forever) or [PM2](http://pm2.keymetrics.io/)

-**Otherwise:** When an unfamiliar exception is caught, some object might be in a faulty state (e.g an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily
+**Otherwise:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g. an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily

 🔗 [**Read More: shutting the process**](/sections/errorhandling/shuttingtheprocess.md)